isomerpages/gb-assist/pages/solutionrepo/solution1678.md

 ### Description

 RetailNext In-Store Analytics Platform uses IoT Video Analytics and AI technologies to intelligently measure shoppers' behavior.
-Shoppers' behavioral data are anonymously captured and sent to the platform directly from the "Aurora V2" sensors.
+Shoppers' behavioral data are anonymously captured and sent to the platform directly from the Aurora V2 sensors.
 Retailers can have a wider perspective of where the possible areas to work on increasing revenue are.
 RetailNext is a proven platform used by more than 450 retailers in over 85 countries to increase sales, reduce theft and eliminate unnecessary costs.

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_RetailDDS_20200406_Annex_3_Part_1.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria